mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ## Inspecting Parameters

 Let's bring a single element into a new Grasshopper definition.
-We can use the *Element.Decompose* component to inspect the element properties.
+We can use the {% include ltr/comp.html uuid='fad33c4b' %} component to inspect the element properties.

 ![]({{ "/static/images/guides/revit-params02.png" | prepend: site.baseurl }})

-Now hold {% include ltr/kb_key.html key='Shift' %} and double-click on the *Element.Decompose* component to see a list of all parameters associated with given element
+Now hold {% include ltr/kb_key.html key='Shift' %} and double-click on the {% include ltr/comp.html uuid='fad33c4b' %} component to see a list of all parameters associated with given element

 ![]({{ "/static/images/guides/revit-params03.png" | prepend: site.baseurl }})

-You can connect any of these properties, then {% include ltr/kb_key.html key='Ctrl' %} and double-click on the *Element.Decompose* component to collapse it to normal size.
+You can connect any of these properties, then {% include ltr/kb_key.html key='Ctrl' %} and double-click on the {% include ltr/comp.html uuid='fad33c4b' %} component to collapse it to normal size.
 The component is smart to keep the connected parameters shown in collapsed mode.

 ![]({{ "/static/images/guides/revit-params04.png" | prepend: site.baseurl }})